google/zetasql/docs/aggregate-dp-functions.md

 This function first computes the average per privacy unit column, and then computes the final result by averaging these averages.

-This function must be used with the `DIFFERENTIAL_PRIVACY` clause and can support these arguments:
+This function must be used with the [`DIFFERENTIAL_PRIVACY` clause][dp-syntax] and can support the following arguments:

 + `expression`: The input expression.
 This can be any numeric input type, such as `INT64`.